Risk, opportunity, analysis and monitoring (ROAM) tool

 - a library of ready-to-use recipes

-The ROAM tool makes use of risk recipes.
+The ROAM tool makes use of recipes.
 These are data transformation modules which process the data into a new format.
-In some cases data specific to the configured workflow may be required in order to compute a risk.
+In some cases data specific to the configured workflow may be required in order to compute a risk, opportunity, or metric.
 For example, a recipe might require information about the deadline for a process, and this data may not be produced by the relevant data stream.
 In this case, the deadline would be configured in the tool ahead of time.

-The tool comes with pre-made risk recipes, but has a highly customizable risk creation functionality.
+The tool comes with pre-made recipes, but has a highly customizable recipe creation functionality.

-Recipes can be chained into a risk workflow, which outputs the risks, and its visualisations, to the user.
+Recipes can be chained into a workflow, which outputs the desired metric, and possibly a notification, to the user.
 This allows for users to create workflows with multiple smaller recipes that can be reused in other workflows as well.
 Additionally, this allows users to receive multiple metrics at once, contained in the same output, instead of having to invoke outputs of multiple recipes independently.
 These workflows are defined by a chain of recipes, a data source, and a data sink.
 For testing purposes, a workflow can be run once, with test data.
 In practice, the source is defined as an input MQTT topic, and the sink is defined as an output topic.

 As illustrated in Figure 1, the ROAM tool includes a REST-API, which exposes endpoints which are used to